- Ways to be Engaged

 Students, staff, and faculty are invited to take part in this event and celebration.

-8+ service projects will be offered for the 2013 event addressing diverse issue areas and including various types of projects.
+7+ service projects will be offered for the 2013 event addressing diverse issue areas and including various types of projects.
 Pre-registration is required.
-Participants will assemble at McAlexander Fieldhouse between 8:30 and 9am on Saturday January 19th.
-Continental breakfast and hot tea/coffee will be provided during the check-in process and a hot lunch will be provided upon return to campus between 1pm and 1:30pm.
-The 2013 MLK Day of Service is sponsored by the Center for Civic Engagement, the Student Events and Activities Center, and HandsOn Willamette.
+Participants will assemble at McAlexander Fieldhouse between 8:30 and 11:30am on Saturday January 18th.
+Continental breakfast and hot tea/coffee will be provided during the check-in process and a hot lunch will be provided upon return to campus between 11:30pm and 1:30pm.
+The 2013 MLK Day of Service is sponsored by the Center for Civic Engagement and the Student Events and Activities Center.

 Honor the work, life, and legacy everyday.
 Below are just a few sentiment's from Dr. King demonstrating his call for us to work for civil rights, social justice, and to serve and be in community with one another.